Go to Reviews.org US Edition

 Streaming apps are incredibly fast to load, which is a breath of fresh air when it comes to Prime Video and its arduous loading times on the Nvidia Shield TV.
 Quitting out of apps isn’t as responsive, though, with a noticeable lag between quitting and getting back to the main screen.
 Additionally, while the 4K content that I checked out was quick to play and fast to buffer up to UHD resolution, there was Stan content that wasn’t available in 4K, but it was playable in UHD resolution on the Xbox Series X.

 The screen ratio was slightly off (too full), which meant the automatic detection didn’t do its job properly, and there was one instance where the remote inconveniently decided to automatically update while I was navigating the menus (with no option to pause or manually trigger the update).
 Finally, I also got the black-screen bug – wherein the Fire TV Stick 4K would start up normally but then lose signal – which was easy enough to fix thanks to an Amazon support page and there’s even a video guide on the Fire TV Stick 4K.

 On one hand, it’s great to be able to quickly fix this issue.
 On the other, the video is of no use if you can’t see the screen; similarly, if this issue is common enough that help is a few clicks away on the device itself, it makes you wonder why it hasn’t been fixed.

 Is the Amazon Fire TV Stick 4K Australia worth it?

-That said, if you’re interested in any of Foxtel’s apps or niche services like Shudder, the Fire TV Stick 4K starts to fall short.
-There are other minor issues that are more frustrating than truly disappointing, but by not including Foxtel’s apps, the Fire TV Stick 4K has missed a trick at being a true contender against the Chromecast and other streaming devices.
+That said, if you’re interested in niche services like Shudder, the Fire TV Stick 4K starts to fall short.
+There are other minor issues that are more frustrating than truly disappointing, but the Fire TV Stick 4K has missed a trick at being a true contender against the Chromecast and other streaming devices.